-Review the Ignition Interlock Program Participant Guide prior to purchasing your application form, which is also available at any Alberta registry agent.
+Review the Ignition Interlock Program Participant Guide (PDF, 108 KB) prior to purchasing your application form, which is only available at an Alberta registry agent.

 Step 3.
 Submit the application

-Submit the Ignition Interlock Program Application form either by email (in PDF format) or fax to Driver Fitness and Monitoring.
+Submit the Ignition Interlock Program Application form either by email (in PDF format) or fax to:

-If you lost your approval letter from Driver Fitness and Monitoring for participation in the Ignition Interlock Program, please contact Smart Start directly to schedule your installation .
-A replacement copy of your approval letter from Driver Fitness and Monitoring is not required as Smart Start will receive electronic notification of your approval to participate.
+If you lost your approval letter for participation in the Ignition Interlock Program, contact Smart Start directly to schedule your installation.

-If you lost your original Ignition Interlock Program Application and had not yet submitted it to Driver Fitness and Monitoring for approval, you must purchase another Ignition Interlock Program Application from any Alberta registry agent.
+If you lost your original Ignition Interlock Program Application and had not yet submitted it to us for approval, you must purchase another Ignition Interlock Program Application from any Alberta registry agent.

 Step 4.
 You will be notified by mail

-Driver Fitness and Monitoring will notify you by mail of whether or not you have been accepted to participate in the Ignition Interlock Program.
+We will notify you by mail whether you have been accepted to participate in the Ignition Interlock Program.

 It can take up to 45-days for your application to be processed plus additional time for the approval letter to be mailed to you.
-If it has been more than 55-days since you applied, please contact Driver Fitness and Monitoring.
+Contact us if it has been more than 55-days since submitting your Ignition Interlock application.